 Running a B&B can be a great way of making money out of your home, particularly if you live in a popular tourist destination or an area where there’s a regular flow of business travellers.
 But before you start planning what to call your new business, and making the ‘fun’ decisions like whether to go for chintzy or chic décor, there are several important legal factors worth considering.

-Different regulations will apply based on the size of your property and the number of guests you’re able to accommodate, but generally you should expect to have to install things like fire alarms and fire extinguishers, and put up Fire Action notices in bedrooms as well as Fire Exit signs where appropriate.
+Different regulations apply depending on the size of your property and the number of guests you’re able to accommodate, but generally you should expect to have to install things like fire alarms and fire extinguishers, and put up Fire Action notices in bedrooms as well as Fire Exit signs where appropriate.

 Some B&B owners may need to replace existing internal doors with fire doors (which include mechanisms that close the door automatically and are of a particular construction) for given locations, and emergency lighting.